 Many people think that they know the law, but are actually unaware of its intricacies and limitations.
 Victims think that simply because they did not do anything wrong, they will easily recover damages from the dog owner’s insurance company.
 That is not accurate.
 This can lead to frustration or even monetary loss when trying to put together a successful court case.
-Read on for our expert attorneys’ advice about Maryland dog bite law!
+Read on for our expert Maryland dog bite attorneys advice.

 What Should I Do If I Have Been Bitten By A Dog?

 If you’ve been bitten by a dog, there are a few actions that you should take immediately to protect your safety and legal interests.
 You should seek medical care, document your injuries, and contact the police and Animal Control.
 Contact the dog’s owner to collect their insurance information, but do not speak with an insurance company or its representatives.
 You can read more about the immediate aftermath of a dog attack here.